Species

 A) every species is different, and you need to know how to help–not hurt–that animal;

-B) sightings of listed (endangered) species need to help protect its population;
+B) correctly reporting sightings of listed (endangered) species help protect their populations;

-C) it will help the rehabilitator know what to expect and how to help you help the turtle.
+C) if it’s injured or sick, it will help the rehabilitator know what to expect and how to help you help the turtle until it gets to her/him.

 Sizes given are for carapace (shell) length.
 These are brief summaries;

-for detailed information, visit the CT DEEP Wildlife page at
+for detailed information, visit the ME IF&W Wildlife page at

 Eastern Painted Turtle